retooth2/xenharmlib/doc/prim_interval_fan.rst

 Counting
 ------------------

-For statistical analysis xenharmlib can calculate the number of times a specific interval occurs in an interval fan:
+For statistical analysis, xenharmlib can calculate the number of times a specific interval occurs in an interval fan:

 .. tabs::